ACTL4001-T1-2022/github-showcase-page-stonks-consulting/index.md

 **GDP per Capita**
 - Projected using Monte-Carlo simulations
-- $23.7bn growth by the end of 10 years,
+- $23.7bn expected growth by the end of 10 years
 - Expected to reach $35,300 by 2030

 <img width="510" alt="Screen Shot 2022-04-11 at 6 52 18 pm" src="https://user-images.githubusercontent.com/103412094/162703270-07b8e7f9-2a13-4417-915c-ae579d87e62a.png">